inexorgame-obsolete/wiki-mirror/Build.md

 The first step of building this project is rather obvious, but for sake of completeness here you have it.

-* Download the repository, you can either use the command line ```git clone --recursive https://github.com/inexor-game/code.git``` or your favourite git GUI.
+* Download the repository, you can either use the command line ```git clone --recursive https://github.com/inexor-game/code.git``` or your favorite git GUI.

 ## Install the build requirements

 The next step is to get all the required dependencies to compile.
-You'll need an environment that can build C++ programs such as Eclipse, CLion, CodeBlocks.
+You'll need an environment that can build C++ programs such as Eclipse, CLion, NetBeans.

 Specifically, on Linux you will need CMake >= 3.1, Conan, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
 The version numbers are minimum: They might work with older versions (but it's not official supported) and newer versions are better!
 Also install your distribution's development packages of Mesa